Diversity, Equity and Inclusion can Contribute massively to the Social Pillar of ESG

 When employees feel included, they are more engaged, which has positive knock-on effects on productivity, morale, and trust.

-Companies can foster a greater sense of safety and innovation by embracing a learning environment and an inclusive culture, ensuring that everyone in the organization can adapt to change, feel comfortable with failure or mistakes, and quickly identify new opportunities.
+Companies can foster a greater sense of safety and innovation by embracing a learning environment and an inclusive culture, ensuring that everyone in the organisation can adapt to change, feel comfortable with failure or mistakes, and quickly identify new opportunities.

 To be a good company to work with, one should commit to improving social equity, such as investing in underprivileged and underrepresented communities.